 Will Health Insurance Cover Growth Hormone Injections?

-If you have prescription drug coverage, the cost of your HGH injections could be covered by your medical insurance.
+The cost of your HGH injections is rarely covered by health insurance.

 If you do not have prescription drug coverage, there still may be ways to save on your growth hormone injections.